intellectivelab/docs.intellectivelab.com/_docs/unity-react/features/document-management/rename-file.md

 ---
-title: Rename File Feature
+title: Rename a File Feature
 layout: docs
 category: Unity 7
 ---
 # Description

-`Rename File` feature allows to change document file name.
+`Rename a File` feature allows to change document file name.
 It can be executed from grid context-menu.
 The file name property is defined in action configuration.

 The string portion after last dot character is considered as file extension and is not changable.

-# How to Rename File
+# How to Rename a File

-This describes how action works.
 - Click on context menu icon of the document, that should be renamed

 - Click `Rename` action: